hasanyasin/gospec/spec/004-Lexical Elements.md

 ### Identifiers

 Identifiers in Go starts with a letter and continue with letters and digits.
-You can use unicode letters in identifiers, so `问候 := "Hello"` is a valid Go statement.
+You can use Unicode letters in identifiers, so `问候 := "Hello"` is a valid Go statement.
 (Please don't start an argument about this example.
 I just wanted to show what you can do.
 What you should/would do is your problem.)